uselagoon/lagoon-cli/docs/commands/lagoon_configuration_default-context.md

-## lagoon config current
+## lagoon configuration default-context

-Display the current Lagoon that commands would be executed against
+Change which context is the default

 ```
-lagoon config current [flags]
+lagoon configuration default-context [flags]
 ```

 ### Options

 ```
-  -h, --help   help for current
+  -h, --help          help for default-context
+      --name string   The name of the context to be default
 ```

 ### Options inherited from parent commands